LMMS/assets/README.md

 • The samples mustn't contain noise, aliasing, pops or clicks.

+• The samples must be dry (without reverberation).

 • The samples must be put in the the folder that best describes them.
-If your sample
+If your samples don't belong to one of the existing folders or you are not sure where to put them, please put them in the "Unsorted samples" folder.

 • The filenames of the samples must follow the following naming rules: